Class of 2021 Graduate Kaitlyn Rushing Receives A Prestigious Scholarship For Her Dental Hygiene Studies

-Recent Rio Salado College graduate Kaitlyn Rushing found more than her future vocation in the Dental Assistant program.
+Recent Rio Salado College graduate Kaitlyn Rushing found more than her future vocation in the Dental Hygiene program.
 During her time at Rio Salado, Rushing found a supportive community of classmates and faculty that helped her through a trying time as she pursued her education during a pandemic.

-Rushing enrolled in Rio's accelerated Dental Assistant program in the fall of 2019.
+Rushing enrolled in Rio's accelerated Dental Hygiene program in the fall of 2019.
 The 18-month program originally had her set to graduate in December 2020, but the program was delayed due to COVID-19.
 Dental students like Rushing were able to press-on and continue their education through lectures on Zoom, but had to wait a few months before it was safe enough to resume doing in-person clinicals.

 Rushing chose Rio because of how close the school was to her and found the prospect of an accelerated program with affordable tuition to be very appealing.
 Although it was the convenience that drew her in, the family-like atmosphere of the program is what Rushing cherishes the most about her time at Rio Salado.
 "The faculty were so willing to go out of their way for the students," Rushing said.
 "It meant a lot to be surrounded by faculty who care and want you to succeed."

 Rushing was recently awarded a prestigious scholarship.
 Each year up to 52 students across the country are awarded the New Century Workforce Scholarship.
 Sponsored by the Phi Theta Kappa Honor Society and the Coca-Cola Scholarship Foundation, these scholarships recognize the outstanding efforts of workforce-bound students nationwide.
 Rushing is one of this year’s 2021 New Century recipients.